Skip to Main Content

 Map of the states that comprise the seven West regional reporters.

-Law school students and faculty have online access to case law for all states via subscription to Westlaw, Lexis, and Bloomberg Law.
-For access to all states' case law in print, the law school library also maintains current versions of all seven West regional reporters: Pacific, North Western, South Western, North Eastern, South Eastern, and Atlantic.
+Law school students and faculty have online access to case law for all states via subscriptions to Westlaw, Lexis, Bloomberg Law, and Fastcase.
+For access to all states' case law in print, the law school library also maintains current versions of all seven West regional reporters: Pacific, North Western, South Western, North Eastern, Atlantic, South Eastern, and Southern.

 South Carolina libraries, colleges, and universities may subscribe to limited academic and public versions of Westlaw and Lexis.
 The University of South Carolina libraries provide access to case law for all states through a subscription to Nexis Uni (formerly known as LexisNexis Academic).